open-feature/community/SECURITY.md

 ## Reporting a Vulnerability

-If you find something suspicious and want to report it, we'd really appreciate!
+If you find something suspicious and want to report it, we'd really appreciate it!

 ### Ways to report